Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **To use AP mode:**
 * Send a M589 command once from the console, or via macro to set the access point name, IP address etc. These parameters will be saved within the WiFi module.
+* The password must be at least 8 characters long.
+See notes of [M587](/User_manual/Reference/Gcodes/M587) for valid characters.
 * The M589 command will fail if the WiFi module has not yet been taken out of reset.
 So if the WiFi module has not been started, send M552 S0 to put it in idle mode first.
 * M589 does not work from within config.g at startup.
 * Use M552 S2 in config.g to start the wifi module.